MAIN MENU

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-Abstract consists of background, method, results and discussion, research conclusions, using Times new roman font, size 12, double space, and included in the main text during the submission process and should not exceed 250 words in lenght.
+Abstract consists of background, method, results and discussion, research conclusions, using Times new roman font, size 10, single space, and included in the main text during the submission process and should not exceed 250 words in lenght.

 Keywords: For generating keywords for your abstract , we recomended utilizing "MeSH on Demand" provided by US National Library of Medicine.
 Simply copy and paste your abstract into the tools , and it will suggest appropriate keywords based on content.
 Select 3-5 that are most relevant to your article.